Generalised 4d Partition Functions and Modular Differential Equations: SCFT with fundamental hypers

 Another interesting case is the non-unitary minimal model $\cM(2,7)$ with central charge $c=-\frac{68}{7}$ and $(h_1,h_2)=(-\frac27,-\frac37)$.
 In this form, these numbers do not fit our formula \eref{USp4data}.
-However one can change the ``presentation'' by treating the third character as the identity (this procedure is discussed in \cite{Mukhi:2020gnj} for the three-character case).
+However one can change the ``presentation'' by treating the third character as the identity as explained around \eref{presexchange} (this procedure is discussed explicitly in \cite{Mukhi:2020gnj} for the three-character case).
 Then the effective ``central charge'' changes to $c-24h_2=\frac47$.
 Now the conformal dimensions of the other characters become $\frac17,\frac37$ and we have a perfect match for $\alpha=\frac17$.
 Note however that this change of presentation, despite making $c$ and all the $h_A$ positive, does not render the theory unitary.
-The vacuum character of this non-unitary minimal model is the associated VOA of the $(A_1,A_4)$ Argyres--Douglas theory \cite{Cordova:2015nma}.
+The vacuum character of this non-unitary minimal model is the associated VOA of the $(A_1,A_4)$ Argyres--Douglas theory \cite{Cordova:2015nma,Buican:2017uka}.

 It is interesting to ask if there are any {\em unitary} three-character VOAs whose non-identity character matches the generalised Schur partition function for some $\alpha$.
 Remarkably there is just one, which arises at $\alpha=\frac15$ and therefore has $c=\frac{12}{5}$.
 It is just the $D$-series theory for $SU(2)_8$, discussed long ago in \cite{Cappelli:2009xj}, which has two independent conformal dimensions, $h=\frac15$ and $\frac35$ \footnote{This theory also made an appearance more recently in \cite{Das:2022uoe} and \cite{Rayhaun:2023pgc} in the classification of 3-character/4-primary CFTs.}.
 For $\alpha=\frac15$ we precisely reproduce the same $c$ and $h_A$, and in the case of three characters and vanishing Wronskian index, this is sufficient to identify all the characters completely.
+Note that the same set of characters, after choosing the one labelled here as $h=\frac35$ to be the new identity, describes the non-unitary $V_{-\frac85}(SU(2))$ VOA which is known to be associated to the $(A_1,D_5)$ theory.